3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Extensions of 3D Gaussian Splatting

 \subsubsection{Manipulation by Text}

-To address this challenge, the existing works can be classified into two distinct categories. \textit{\textbf{The first type introduces the score distillation loss as in Eq.~\ref{eq3}.}} Unlike AIGC~\ref{AIGC}, these methods require editing prompts as additional conditions to guide the editing process.

-Based on the SDS, GaussianEditor~\cite{chen2023gaussianeditor} introduces semantic control into 3DGS editing, enabling semantic-based tracking and automatic masking of editing regions.
-More importantly, this work proposes a hierarchical 3DGS and multi-generation anchor loss, which stabilizes the editing process and mitigates the SDS's impact of randomness.
-Additionally, GaussianEditor introduces 2D inpainting techniques to provide guidance for the tasks of object removal and incorporation.
-Following Dreamgaussian~\cite{tang2023dreamgaussian}, GSEdit~\cite{palandra2024gsedit} uses the pre-trained Instruct-Pix2Pix~\cite{brooks2023instructpix2pix} model instead of the image generation model to compute score distillation loss for 3DGS editing.
+{To address this challenge, the existing works can be classified into two distinct categories.
+The first type introduces the \textit{\textbf{score distillation loss}} as in Eq.~\ref{eq3}.
+These methods require editing prompts as additional conditions to guide the editing process~\cite{chen2023gaussianeditor,palandra2024gsedit}.
+GaussianEditor~\cite{chen2023gaussianeditor} enables semantic-controlled 3DGS editing through SDS, utilizing hierarchical 3DGS and anchor loss for stability, while incorporating 2D inpainting guidance for object manipulation.
+Following Dreamgaussian, GSEdit~\cite{palandra2024gsedit} uses the pre-trained Instruct-Pix2Pix~\cite{brooks2023instructpix2pix} model instead of the image generation model for SDS.
+However, such methods remain constrained by pre-trained diffusion models, particularly when handling complex editing prompts.}